The internet provides numerous opportunities for kids and teenagers to make money online. Here’s a list of ways teens

-- Consult on social media: If your savvy with a number of social media platforms and know what it takes to gain followers and get posts noticed, consider selling your services to small businesses and organizations.
-To find out what’s involved in doing social media consulting work see: Become a Social Media Consultant, a 12-Step Guide and What to Charge for Social Media Work.
+- Consult on social media: If your savvy with a number of social media platforms such as Instagram, Facebook or TikTok and know what it takes to gain followers and get posts noticed, consider selling your services to small businesses and organizations.
+To find out what’s involved in doing social media consulting work see: How to Become a Social Media Consultant and What to Charge for Social Media Work.

 - Become a blogger’s virtual assistant: Bloggers need help.
 There are endless things they could be doing every day and just don’t have the time to get them done.
 To fill the gaps, bloggers hire virtual assistants.
 One common way VAs help bloggers is by managing their social media accounts.
 To learn more about what it takes to be a VA see: How to Become a Virtual Assistant.

 - MusicXRay: MusicXRay is an online service that provides consumer feedback to aspiring new artists.
 After signing up for the service, users listen to music and then rate whether or not they like the song.
 Regardless of the rating, MusicXray pays 10 cents per song.
 Check out this video to learn more: Get Paid to Listen to Music

-- Swagbucks: If you are interested in making money from taking surveys, watching videos, and getting cash back deals on online purchases, Swagbucks may be for you.
-The site offers a few different ways for users to accumulate what it calls Swagbucks, which can either be cashed in for money or traded in for gift certificates.
+- Swagbucks: If you’re interested in making extra cash from taking surveys, watching videos and ads, and getting cashback deals on online purchases, Swagbucks may be for you.
+The site offers a few different ways for users to accumulate rewards that it calls Swagbucks, which can either be cashed in for money or traded in for gift cards for a variety of retailers.
 Don’t expect to make a lot from this site, however – Swagbucks accumulate slowly and often requires a large investment of time.
 See a review of Swagbucks here: SurveySay’s Swagbucks Review.
 Similar sites include: